 Disclosure Based on TCFD

-In order to sustain business and continue to create value, the Suntory Group believe it is necessary to identify risks due to climate change as well as their potential impact on business and respond appropriately.
+In order to sustain business and continue to create value, Suntory Group believe it is necessary to identify risks due to climate change as well as their potential impact on business and respond appropriately.

 TCFD

-In May 2019, the Suntory Group declared its support for the Task Force on Climate-related Financial Disclosures (TCFD) recommendations established by the Financial Stability Board (FSB), and makes disclosures based on the recommendations annually.
+In May 2019, Suntory Group declared its support for the Task Force on Climate-related Financial Disclosures (TCFD) recommendations established by the Financial Stability Board (FSB), and makes disclosures based on the recommendations annually.

 Starting in 2022, in addition to assessing and identifying the risks and opportunities that the problem of climate change presents to society and corporations, we started to estimatee the monetary impacts on our business.
 Going forward, we will aim to enhance our resilience to these impacts by incorporating adaptive measures into our strategies to address risks and opportunities as they become evident.
 We will also continue to expand disclosure of related information.